-For the purpose of recording the time of conclusion of the Meeting which has been adjourned, the time at which such Meeting was adjourned should be recorded.
+In case of an adjourned meeting, the time at which such Meeting was adjourned should be recorded.

 17.2.1.2 Minutes shall record the names of the Directors and the Company Secretary present at the Meeting.

 Minutes should record the names of the following: